 Book Review: ‘Inmani: Nova Mundo Blues’ by Cullen McHael

 Never before have I come across a book that so thoroughly encapsulates the experience of enjoying a piece of Juicy Fruit gum.
-Cullen McHael’s debut Inmani: Nova Mundo Blues does […]
+Cullen McHael’s debut Inmani: Nova Mundo Blues does just that; the novel provides a world and characters that are satisfying to chew on, but in some ways leaves the reader wanting.
+Inmani follows […]

 Book Review and Q&A: ‘The Overnight Guest’ by Heather Gudenkauf

 I grew up in a small town — population 600 on a good day.
-Rural Iowans are familiar with the one gas station, one bar kind of town, but it […]
+Rural Iowans are familiar with the one gas station, one bar kind of town, but it takes a special writer to encapsulate small-town life without turning it trite.
+Heather Gudenkauf, a New York Times bestselling author based out of Iowa, does […]